hpi-swa-teaching/AutoTDD/README.md

 ## 🔊 Sound Customizations

-If the <kbd>AutoTDD</kbd> folder is present in your <kbd>Resources</kbd> folder, you can use the following commands to reload AutoTDD's sounds into your image:
+If the `AutoTDD` folder is present in your `Resources` folder, you can use the following commands to reload AutoTDD's sounds into your image:

 ```smalltalk
 ATDDSoundPlayer new generateSoundMethods